Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 The Purdue Boilermakers (2-1, 0-0 Big Ten) are 11-point favorites when they host the Illinois Fighting Illini (1-3, 0-0 Big Ten) in a Big Ten matchup on Saturday, September 25, 2021 at Ross-Ade Stadium.
-The contest's over/under is set at 53.
+This game has an over/under of 53 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.